-Wiltshire Sight, formally known as Wiltshire Blind Association, was set up in 1919 to support Blind and Partially-Sighted people from a residential house in St John Street, Devizes.
+Wiltshire Sight, formerly known as Wiltshire Blind Association, was set up in 1919 to support Blind and Partially-Sighted people from a residential house in St John Street, Devizes.
 The organisation was relaunched as Wiltshire Sight in September 2014 and moved into new premises at the St Lucy’s Centre, Bath Road, Devizes later that year.
 Wiltshire Sight is a registered charity that works with visually impaired people and their families to ensure that people living with a visual impairment across the county can lead active and fulfilled lives.

 Our main aim is to provide support for people with and at risk of sight loss in the County of Wiltshire and the Borough of Swindon and surrounding area.
 We do this through providing information advice and guidance, technology support and training and providing social activities and support.

 Through our partnership with Sight Support West of England we also provide training and awareness to help communities, service organisations and the general public across Wiltshire and Swindon to better understand sight loss prevention, and remove barriers and address inequalities for people living with sight loss.

 Why we exist